Coronavirus: Daily updates on the situation in France

 Note: The graph updates automatically and is sometimes updated a day behind the figures given above, which are updated manually each day.
 The date is given in the graph and is also indicated above our daily updated figures.
 If the figure of the daily number of Covid-19 cases given above does not match with the most recent figure marked on the graph below, this is probably due to the fact that the graph's data is yet to update.

-More than 43 million people have received at least a first dose of a Covid-19 vaccination.
-This accounts for over 64% of the population in France.
+More than 52 million people have received at least a first dose of a Covid-19 vaccination.
+This accounts for more than 77% of the population in France.